 12. Egyptian cities are dirty

 That is not always the case – sadly, tourist-heavy areas do get dirtier than others due to the larger crowds.
 But Egyptian cities are often beautiful and filled with history and art.
+Yes, Cairo, the Egyptian capital, can have a lot of air pollution but the same can be said about many densely populated cities around the world.

 Come Explore the Best of Egypt Your Way!

-Established 1955 EgyptToursPlus.com is a time-tested tour operator offering custom private guided tours at unbeatable value.
+Top-rated on Tripadvisor, EgyptToursPlus.com is a time-tested tour operator offering custom private guided tours at unbeatable value.
 We don’t just sell tours.
 We make dreams come true!